paperstreetco/.github/profile/README.md

 #### Warning

 This is the project repository for a group of developers to contribute and discuss code.
-All projects are expirmental and should not be deployed in a production environment without further review.
+All projects are experimental and should not be deployed in a production environment without further review.